The regulator has issued a warning over £12.7m worth of pension transfers

 Although the ex-compliance officer remained unnamed, the FCA didn’t seem to hold back in its warning: “As a result of the individual’s failings, DB scheme members were at serious risk of receiving unsuitable advice.
 This risk crystallised, resulting in a serious risk of unsuitable customer outcomes”.

-Reading between the lines a little, this may indicate that the regulator feels that people’s pensions were put at risk.
+Reading between the lines a little, this may indicate that the regulator feels that people’s pensions were put at risk and could have been mis-sold.

 Out of the 700 clients that were advised to move their DB pension to a DC scheme, 500 took up the offer between Feb 2006 and April 2009, despite that the individual compliance officer did not “use due skill, care and diligence in carrying out the compliance oversight function” (compliance officers must ensure that advice provided by the advisers under their watch is up to scratch, in the client’s best interest and is done within the scope of the rules created by the regulator”.